pulamusic/flaskMicroBlog/README.md

 ### What's next for this project

-Either get the sidebar to work, or delete it.
+* Either get the sidebar to work, or delete it.
+* (2019-09-27): I did some work to deploy this code to [Heroku](https://dashboard.heroku.com/apps/pulamusic-flask-mini-blog), but I need to reconfigure the codebase and the database in order to upload it.